 Zoli Herczeg – Business Development Manager – Applications, Microsoft Romania talks to potential clients for cloud computing.

-A lot of people have started using Windows 8 since its launch in Romania.
+Many people have started using Windows 8 since its launch in Romania.

-Now, Windows accepts also Open Source apps from developers.
-So you don’t have to know .NET
+Now, Windows also accepts Open Source apps from developers.
+So you don’t have to know.
+NET.

 Vlad Stan talks about the accelerator Co-founder and CEO, Geekcelerator.
 They raise money from a lot of investors to support local businesses.
 They invested in 11 start-ups in Romania in the last 4 years.
-4 are dead, 4 are still alive.
+4 are dead, and 4 are still alive.
 Total funding: 600.000 $.

-Vlad talks about one of the 30+ businesses he developed since 2000.
+Vlad talks about one of the 30+ businesses he has developed since 2000.
 He had a mobile platform for e-mail, which had not so many clients.
 Vlad says that the Romanian market is too limited for entrepreneurs and developers.
 A global market is a way to go.